 In this Data School course, you'll gain hands-on experience using machine learning and Natural Language Processing to solve text-based data science problems.
 By the end of the course, you'll be able to confidently apply these techniques to your own data science problems.

-Ryan Cranfill (Product Data Analyst): "The course was a perfect introduction to machine learning with text, and I was able to apply topics covered during the first week to my work.
+Ryan Cranfill (Data Scientist): "The course was a perfect introduction to machine learning with text, and I was able to apply topics covered during the first week to my work.
 Kevin does a great job of breaking down complex topics and providing a practical, real-world context for them."